Vanbliser/studypadi/studypadi-api/README.md

 - user/quiz/prefilled/  :same as above just prefilled quiz
 - user/quiz/realtime/  :same as above, just realtime quiz
 - user/quiz/revision-test/ :same as above, just revision-test quiz
+- user/quiz/response/ quiid=<> : returns a quiz or all quiz of a user, with all questions, options, and choses option of the user
 - quiz/  :returns a list of quizzes following the support query strings. precedence is as follows quizid > educatorid > topicid > sectionid > submoduleid > moduleid > quizname == educatorname == search
 - quiz/question/  :returns all questions associated with a quiz provided by the quizid parameter
 - quiz/generate/ :generate quiz by applying the following filter (module, submodule, section, topic, question_type, difficulty, algorithm), where: